-Author: Heather Downie (edited by Katt Crouch)
+Author: Heather Downie (with edits by HFF Admin Team)

 If you suspect your ferret has eaten something they shouldn’t, do not “wait and see”.
 Immediately start this process to push through whatever the problem may be.
 Pumpkin and Vaseline should only be used in emergencies due to the carbohydrate content of pumpkin, and potential nutrient absorption issues with overuse of Vaseline (click green links to learn more).
 However, better a few days of a possible upset tummy than the alternative.